 Universally, members have praised the speed and ease of access to data, with many noting that over time, this will reduce the time required to complete administrative duties.
 The fast access is also providing a crucial competitive benefit.
 It is helping members to better meet - and even exceed - customer expectations.
 Dymond is quick to point out that there is much, much more development scheduled for the CRM and SharePoint systems at IAA.
 As the company grows, so will the system.

 "It will be an ongoing effort for sure.
 We're starting to scope out another phase of the CRM which will see us move our help desk system into the CRM.
-And in SharePoint, we have a few things on the boil for 2015, including a reporting environment and the new education centre.
+And in SharePoint, we have a few things on the boil, including a reporting environment and the new education centre.
 As long as everyone is benefiting, I don't see an end to any of this yet," Dymond smiles.